adelynntran/adelynntran/README.md

 Thinks in code, dreams in AI, and cries in semicolons;

 > cat passions.txt
-Exploring AI, building with Pi, and crying over {curly brackets} — just a YorkU CS major thing 💻🥧
+Exploring AI, building with Pi, and crashing over {curly brackets} — just a YorkU CS major thing 💻🥧
-Fueled by curiosity, bugs, and a questionable amount of Raspberry Pi. 👀 Robotics, AI, and vibes.
+Fueled by "how"s, "why"s, and a questionable amount of Raspberry Pi. 👀 Robotics, AI, ideas and caffeine.
 That’s the repo. 🙂‍↕️

 > sudo apt-get install curiosity --yes
 Curiosity installed.
 Learning never stops. 🚀